Eyelid lift (blepharoplasty) for drooping eyelids - a brief overview

 Prof Fansa, many people are bothered by so-called drooping eyelids.
 What exactly is this?

-Over the years, the skin over all the muscles in the body slackens.
+Over the years, the skin over all the muscles of the body sags.
 This is particularly visible on the face.
 Excess skin develops on the upper eyelids, which hangs over the actual eyelid crease - commonly known as "drooping eyelids".
-This excess skin lies heavily on the eyelid, making the eye look "sleepy" and tired.
+This excess skin weighs heavily on the eyelid, making the eye look "sleepy" and tired.
 Some people report that they have heavy eyelids in the evening.
 In addition to the excess skin, the eye muscle and connective tissue can also slacken and the fat from the eye socket can "bulge" forwards.
-We find this on the upper eyelid towards the nose.
+We see this on the upper eyelid towards the nose.
 The fat "bulging" forwards on the lower eyelid is what is commonly referred to as "bags under the eyes".
 Muscle and connective tissue slacken and the fat pushes forwards.
 This leads to a "lived-in" and tired appearance.
 Smoking, lack of sleep and alcohol intensify this effect.

 The tear trough also becomes more noticeable on the lower eyelid with age.
 This is a band that separates the eye from the zygomatic arch.
 In youth, this band is less visible as the cheek has not yet "sagged" and the fatty tissue from the eye socket does not yet push forwards.